LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/C-Interview/Leetcode/quick_prep.md

 * Best Time to Buy and Sell Stock
 * !!!
 Product of Array Except Self
 * !!!
 Maximum subarray: 看之前累加的stuff whether larger than current value

+## String
+TODO: KMP, bit manipulation

+* String is an array of characters.
+* Time complexity of accessing, inserting, and searching is the same as array.
+* Search substring: $O(n\times{m})$
+* Concatenating: $O(n+m)$.
+Strings are immutable, a new one will be created.
+* Slicing: $O(m)$
+* Split by token:$O(m+n)$.
+Traverse the entire input string $n$.
+KMP avoid rescanning and build a LSP array using $O(n)$.
+* Striping: $O(n)$.
+The string is entirely spaces.

+Heads-up:
+* Ask input character set and case sensitivity
+* Empty string
+* string with 1 or 2 characters
+* string with repeated characters
+* string with only distinct characters

+Technique:
+* counting characters: Use hash table, space complexity $O(1)$
+* string of unique characters: 26-bit mask.
+* Anagram: rearranging producing the same.
+  * sorting and see if the same.
+TC: $O(n\log{n})$
+  * Map character to a prime number and multiply them together too see if the same multiple.
+  * Frequency counting.
+* Palindrome: Read the same backward or forward
+  * Reverse the string and should be equal.
+  * two pointers at the start and the end.
+Move pointers inward till they meet.
+Every position, they should match
+  * Counting the number of palindromes
+    * Move two pointers outward away from the middle.
+Palindromes can be even or odd length.
+So for each middle position, you need to check it twice.

+Questions:
+* Valid Anagram
+* Valid Palindrome.
+Can compare characters at each position in-place.
+* !!!
+Longest Substring Without Repeating Characters.
+Shrinking window using `set()`
+* !!!
+KMP.
+The pointer pointing to the main string will never back trace.
+The characters we skip in the pattern string are the prefix/suffix shared in one substring.
+And the LPS should not be the entire pattern string.